-TORNADO WATCH in effect until 9pm Friday for some portions of the Capital Area
+UPDATE: Severe weather threat winding down

 Latest Weather Blog

-TORNADO WATCH in effect until 9pm Friday for some portions of the Capital Area

-6:00 PM Update - Thunderstorm activity has quickly decreased around the area.
-Most of this activity is now situated to our northeast.
-Since the threat looks to be decreasing, almost everyone have been removed from the Tornado Watch.
-The one exception is Tangipahoa Parish.
-Spotty to isolated thundershowers will be possible through the evening, but the coverage and intensity should be much less.
+7:00 PM Update - Spotty to isolated thundershowers will be possible through the rest evening, but the coverage and intensity should be much less.
+Radar does not look very impressive at this hour.

+The severe weather threat has just about wrapped up at this point.
+For the Baton Rouge metro area, the severe weather threat is over.
+A Tornado Watch remains in effect for the Northshore until 9pm Friday.
+Even there, the severe threat is quickly diminishing.

+7pm Friday - Radar returns look very innocent across the region.
+Aside from a stray shower, we trending in a drier direction this evening.
+The severe threat just about over in the WBRZ coverage area at this point... pic.twitter.com/2kiRbSEdx5— Malcolm Byron (@mbyronwx) March 9, 2024

-The National Weather Service has issued a ***TORNADO WATCH*** for Tangipahoa parish until 9pm Friday.
+A ***TORNADO WATCH*** remains in effect for Tangipahoa Parish until 9pm Friday.

 A Tornado Watch means conditions are favorable for tornadoes and/or damaging winds in and around the watch area.
 Be on the lookout for threatening weather conditions and listen for later statements and possible warnings.
 If a tornado warning is issued, seek shelter in a low-level, interior room of a sturdy building.
 Take pets (on a leash) with you, have on hard-soled shoes, monitor storm coverage on a wireless device and cover your head in the event of wind or tornado impact.
 For more on tornado safety, CLICK HERE.

-Note: UPDATE: Severe weather threat winding down